morganroz/project-ideas/ideas.md

 ## Just-For-Fun Projects
 1. Conway's game of life
 2. Snake
+3.  tkinter project of some sort to play with Python guis

 ## Bioinformatics Projects
 1. Reading covid sequences from NCBI dbs